rpi-mps/Start-Here/README.md

 In order to work through the content of these repositorites, the materials in the file BOM.txt are needed.
 Mac and Linux users should download BOM_LF.txt, as Unix uses different style line-endings/"enter-spaces" from Windows (Windows uses CRLF, while Linux and Mac use LF).

-The book "Mastering STM32" by Carmine Noviello is extremely highly recommended, as it elaborates on topics given only brief treatment in ST Micro's own documentation.
+The book "Mastering STM32" by Carmine Noviello is extremely highly recommended, as it elaborates on topics that are given only brief treatment in ST Micro's own documentation.
+It can be bought from Leanpub for $30: https://leanpub.com/mastering-stm32.
+A nice thing about this book is that, once you own it, there are no silly expiration dates or anything like that: you just buy the PDF and that's it.
+Note that there is no physical version.

 This course also supports Linux, Mac, and Windows, and provided within these repositories are two development environments for each.
 The first is an Eclipse-based IDE ("SysytemWorkbench for STM32") with a built-in step-by-step debugger and all the bulk that comes with Eclipse-based IDEs.
 The second is a custom built, scripts-based system that was made by stripping down STM32 Workbench into simple "Compile," "Upload," and "Cleanup" scripts.
 The scripts system is meant for those preferring a minimalistic environment and using their own IDE, e.g. vim or Atom, but it does not have a live debugger.
 Depending on the build system desired, you only need the contents of certain repositories hosted here.